Yothu Yindi: Yothu Yindi & The Treaty Project

 In 2017, inspired by the 25th anniversary remix of "Treaty (Filthy Lucre remix)", some of the original members of Yothu Yindi, along with several new artists, created an electronica project entitled Yothu Yindi & The Treaty Project (YYATTP).
 Longtime members Witiyana Marika, Malngay Yunupingu and Stuart Kellaway were joined by blues singer Yirrmal (Marika's son), vocalists Yirrnga Yunupingu and Constantina Bush (aka Kamahi Djordon King), multi-instrumentalist Ania Reynolds (director of Circus Oz) and guitarist Megan Bernard, while the Filthy Lucre duo Nick Coleman and Gavin Campbell worked on mixing and production.

 The group played on ABC Radio's The Friday Revue and at the Homeground festival at the Sydney Opera House, which celebrates Indigenous culture (November 2017), and created a hip hop version of Treaty with Baker Boy.
 Inn January 2018 they were booked to play at the Enmore Theatre with The Herd.
 They also played Strawberry Fields Festival, Queenscliff Music Festival at the opening night of the Gold Coast 2018 Commonwealth Games, continuing live performances into at least March 2019, including a tour to New Zealand, playing on Waitangi Day 2019 in Auckland.

 The group have been described as a "fluid collective", with other musicians quite often joining them on stage.
 Shane Howard, frontman of the band Goanna, has regularly played with them.
 They released the Yothu Yindi song "Mabo" for the first time as a single in April 2019.

 2021–present

 On 26 June 2021, Yothu Yindi played at the Yarrapay Festival, which was directed by Witiyana Marika, at Buku-Larrnggay Mulka Art Centre in Yirrkala, along with the Andrew Gurruwiwi Band, Yirrmal, and East Journey.

+In August 2023, Yothu Yindi were inducted into the NIMAs (National Indigenous Music Awards) Hall of Fame for their trailblazing contribution to Indigenous music and the rights of First Nations people.